 The next morning while in the shower (one of the best places for random ideas) I thought that, though most of what was in my test tube was not the desired product, there was most likely some tiny population that actually was the correct fragment.
 The problem was just that putting my products into E.coli and then trying to find the correct thing wouldn’t work if only 1/100 (or less!) of the ligation products were correct.
 But PCR is wonderful for making tiny amounts of DNA into large amounts, so I thought, why not just try to use PCR to get the correct thing out of the mess?
 Since each product is made out of some combination of the input fragments, the lengths would be discrete and therefore visible and, potentially, separable on a gel.
 I just needed to be able to copy up enough that I could see DNA run on a gel, and then I could just purify out the one that was the right length.

-I designed primers that would flank the combined insert and did a PCR (I can’t say “PCR Reaction” for the same reason I can’t say “ATM Machine”), and did indeed get a band of the desired length!
+I designed primers that would flank the combined insert and did PCR, and did indeed get a band of the desired length!
 After gel purification I was able to ligate the entire insert into the backbone without any trouble.

 You might be asking, “Well isn’t this now a two-step process, just one less than the three required otherwise, and so barely worth the effort?”
 Almost, except that there is no need to transform the multi-fragment ligation mixture.
 So it’s more like 1.5 steps.
 Plus, the ligation, PCR, gel purification, final ligation, and final transformation can all be done in a single day!

 Though my labmates were surprised when this worked, it turns out I was a year too late to publish this idea :(.
-If you are fortunate enough to have access to Analytical Biochemistry (another journal that should be free to the public but isn’t), see the paper by An, Wu, and Lv called “A PCR-after-ligation method for cloning of multiple DNA inserts“.
+If you have access to Analytical Biochemistry, see the paper by An, Wu, and Lv called “A PCR-after-ligation method for cloning of multiple DNA inserts“.
 If you aren’t that lucky, I’ve already told you everything you need to know!